any-tdf/stdf/doc/guide/future_en.md

 - Expand the types of Loading components available.
 - Complete the Figma design draft and implement connectivity with component API according to Figma's Variable rules.
+- Based on the basic components, combine a series of business scenario components.